 Shakespeare is an introductory course in the works and world of Shakespeare that focuses on reading, discussion, and criticism of the major histories, comedies, tragedies, problem plays and non-dramatic poetry.
 Graded written work (a minimum of 9-12 pages) may include critical responses, essay examinations, formal research papers, critiques, and/or group presentations, in addition to any journals, class notes, or other informal responses.

-Prerequisite: Successful completion of ENG-101 with a grade of C or higher.
+Prerequisite: Appropriate college placement measures (see college website) or successful completion of ENG-098 with a C or higher.
 IAI Code: H3 905.
 PCS Code: 1.1.
 Lecture: 3.
 Lab: 0.